-Of course, your framework doesn’t have to be set in stone (yet!) and can continue to grow in new directions.
+Of course, your framework doesn’t have to be set in stone.
+It can grow in new directions.

 As you apply your framework to your content creation, you’ll find parts that can be eliminated, extended, combined, or changed... especially in the early days.

 When you use someone else’s framework, you don’t have the right to change theirs.
-The beauty of having your framework is that you can modify and update it anytime you like.
+So it’s great to have your own framework because you can modify and update it anytime you like.

-Maybe you're concerned that changing your framework will seem flaky, but in my experience -- with my own business and with many other thought-leaders -- announcing an updated framework has more benefits than drawbacks!
+Maybe you're concerned that changing your framework will seem flaky, but in my experience -- with my own business and in coaching other thought-leaders -- announcing an updated framework has more benefits than drawbacks.